 Gahanna City Schools - Clark Hall High School

-The Ohio School Facilities Commission oversees the planning and development function for the agency's public K-12 school renovation and building initiative, while the actual construction is overseen by OFCC.
+The Commission oversees the planning, development, and construction for the agency's public K-12 school renovation and building initiative.
 Projects are funded through a number a programs, including the Classroom Facilities Assistance Program (CFAP), the Expedited Local Partnership Program (ELPP), the Exceptional Needs Program (ENP), and several other programs.

 Attorney General - Bureau of Criminal Investigations

-Program services offered for state agency facilities construction include: capital planning, project administration and criteria design services for design-build projects.
-OFCC has both licensed architects and engineers on staff to serve owners depending on specific project needs.
+Program services offered for state agency facilities construction include: capital planning, project administration, and criteria design services for design-build projects.
+The Commission has both licensed architects and engineers on staff to serve owners depending on specific project needs.
 The funding for capital improvement projects comes from a direct appropriation from the General Assembly.

 Central State University - Education Center

-Facilities Services offered by the higher education segment include: capital planning, project administration and the higher education certification program.
+Facilities Services offered by the higher education segment include: capital planning, project administration, and the higher education certification program.
 The funding for state-supported college and university capital improvement projects comes from a direct appropriation from the General Assembly.
-OFCC has both licensed architects and engineers on staff to serve owners depending on specific project needs.
+The Commission has both licensed architects and engineers on staff to serve owners depending on specific project needs.